ranyitz/rules-manager/tests/E2E_TESTS.md

    - Each fixture should be self-contained and independent

 3. **Using Fixtures in Tests**

    - Use `setupFromFixture(fixtureName)` to initialize test state
    - Verify fixture content exists before running tests
    - For empty starting states, use the `init-empty` fixture

+4. **Test Structure**
+   - Use `test("minimal explanation")` format directly without `describe` blocks
+   - Avoid "should" prefix in test names - keep descriptions concise and direct
+   - Each test should be self-contained and independent

 ## Anti-patterns to Avoid